 Reading in Context

-First, look at the context surrounding verse 16.
+First, look at the context surrounding James 5:16.
 James’s whole point is that prayer is effective.
-He asks in verse 13, “Is anyone among you suffering?”
+He asks in James 5:13, “Is anyone among you suffering?”
 Then he replies, “Let him pray.”
 What about cheerfulness?
 Or sickness?
 Or sin?
 In each case, James encourages his readers to pray.
 Why?
 Because prayer is effective, which means, God hears his people and acts on their behalf.

 What About Elijah?

-Verse 17 then brings in Elijah.
-“Elijah was a man with a nature like ours and he prayed fervently . . .”
-(James 5:17).
+James 5:17 then brings in Elijah.
+“Elijah was a man with a nature like ours, and he prayed fervently.”

-Look at the Book.
+Look at the book.
 James says that Elijah was a man with a nature like ours.
 He was just a man.
 He was like us.
 He had a nature like ours.
-And being just a man, being like us, having a nature likes ours, he prayed fervently and God heard.
+And being just a man, being like us, having a nature like ours, he prayed fervently and God heard.
 The point is not that we should be righteous at the extraordinary level of an Elijah, but that he was normal like you and me.
-James doesn’t say for us to be like Elijah for our prayers to be answered but that Elijah was like us and his prayers were answered — therefore pray.
+James doesn’t say for us to be like Elijah for our prayers to be answered, but that Elijah was like us and his prayers were answered — therefore, pray.